-Installation for a conference on art, ‘Für das Argument der Künste’, which took place at the University of Arts (Universität der Künste), Berlin, Germany in the winter of 2004.
-A CD with short pieces and a CD with longer drone-like pieces were mixed and played randomly, thereby creating new configurations of the material.
+Installation for a conference on art, titled ‘Für das Argument der Künste’, which took place at the University of Arts (Universität der Künste) in Berlin (Germany) in the winter of 2004.
+A CD with short pieces and a CD with longer drone-like pieces were mixed and played randomly, thereby creating new configurations of the material used for this installation.

-Sound from a classroom were recorded using contact microphones and subsequently processed and streamed to the Internet.
-Different degrees of manipulation emphasized the role of the installation – from mute witness to active agent of change.
-The classroom itself with its assembly of listeners/sound producers became the instrument.
+Sounds from a classroom were recorded using contact microphones and subsequently processed and streamed to the Internet.
+Different degrees of manipulation emphasized the role of the installation – from mute witness to active sound manipulator.
+Thus, the classroom itself with its assembly of listeners acting simultaneously as sound producers was rendered into an instrument.

 Music for dance

 Score for a performance piece by Ina Senftleben (choreography).
-Accompanied by drones, a procession of Russian girls (pictured) enters the room, holding lit candles, performing traditional Russian songs.
+Accompanied by drones, a procession of Russian girls (pictured) entered a room, holding lit candles and performing traditional Russian songs.
 The performance took place in a Bunker at the Flutgraben in Berlin, Germany, and was part of a larger exhibition called “Der Freie Wille” (the free will).